adamjhogan/adamjhogan.github.io/_pages/cv.md

 Publications
 ======
-* **Hogan, A. J.**, Gibson, T. A., & Luong, V. (in press).
-Speech production in Vietnamese-English bilingual speakers living in a 3-generation home. *International Journal of Bilingual Education and Bilingualism*.
+* **Hogan, A. J.**, Gibson, T. A., & Luong, V. (2024).
+Speech production in Vietnamese-English bilingual speakers living in a 3-generation home. *International Journal of Bilingual Education and Bilingualism*, 1–15. https://www.tandfonline.com/doi/full/10.1080/13670050.2024.2355533

 Presentations
 ======